 Now, this is probably the most recognisable and common lawn weed.
-It can survive in almost any conditions and type of soil.
+It can survive in almost any condition and type of soil.
 It’s a perennial weed – it means it will stay in your garden for years.
-The leaves of the daisy grow close to the grown and are round and fleshy.
-This makes it easy for the plant to survive in close mowed lawns.
+The leaves of the daisy grow close to the ground and are round and fleshy.
+This makes it easy for the plant to survive in close-mowed lawns.

 The creeping buttercup is often found in gardens all over the UK.
 It prefers wet and heavy soils and grows close to the ground.
 As its name hints, it spreads through your lawn by using creeping stems.
 They run along the surface of the ground until they reach a suitable place for a new plant.
 It takes several years to get rid of the creeping buttercup because its roots are very dense.
 It may take a long time before you weaken this plant.